microsoft/NOTSOFAR1-Challenge/README.md

 The following steps will guide you through setting up the project on your machine. <br>
 This guide is written for Linux.
 Windows support is coming soon.

+Alternatively, you can run and work on the project in a [devctonainer](https://containers.dev/) using, for example, the [Dev Containers VSCode Extension](https://code.visualstudio.com/docs/devcontainers/containers).

 ### Step 1: Clone the Repository

 Clone the `NOTSOFAR1-Challenge` repository from GitHub.
 Open your terminal and run the following command: